Adventures in the Outback

 Glen Helen Resort

-We ate our packed lunch outside and wandered down to the river where we saw a beautiful white-faced blue heron.
+We ate our packed lunch outside and wandered down to the river where we saw a beautiful white-faced heron.

 We made one final stop at Gosse Bluff to see the remains of an ancient impact crater.